-The idea of a marathon training for someone to which running doesn’t come naturally is daunting but the training itself could make a grown man cry.
-This is not to say that the image of crossing the finishing line and smashing a non-existent PB (personal best) doesn’t sound incredible but it takes a lot of hard work and training to run 26.2 miles and the only way is by pounding the pavement.
+The idea of a marathon training for someone to which running doesn’t come naturally is daunting, however the training itself could make a grown man cry.
+This is not to say that the image of crossing the finishing line doesn’t sound incredible, but it takes a lot of hard work and training to run 26.2 miles and the only way is by pounding the pavement.

-When I decided to take up the challenge to run the London marathon at 34, I had recently given up smoking and it seemed like a great punishment for all the years I was puffing away but also a reward to remind me I was on the right track.
+When I decided to take up the challenge to run the London marathon at 34, I had recently given up smoking and it seemed like a great punishment for puffing away all those years, yet also a reward to remind me I was on the right track.

 WHAT WENT WRONG

 At the time I had recently joined a gym in the hopes of toning up so using the indoor running machine seemed like a no brainer.
 It didn’t take long before I started to develop a pain in my knee which began to move further down the front of my leg.
-To combat this I tried loads of different remedies from running more and harder (because that was going to work right?), changing my shoes, running with no shoes, leg stretches and finally after a month and bit I spoke to a professional.
+To combat this I tried loads of different remedies from running more and harder (because that was going to work right!), changing my shoes, running with no shoes and leg stretches.
+Finally, after a month I spoke to a professional.

-He advised me that I had shin splints which was caused by having the wrong shoes (he was right), by not stretching my leg muscles at the front and back, but also that I was using a running machine.
+He advised me that I had shin splints which was caused by having the wrong shoes (he was right).
 His advice was to take a month off and then he would show me exercises to avoid re-occurrence.